Plain English Summary

 Who can participate?

-Adults aged between 18-75 with a fatty liver, drink a moderate about of alcohol, does not do a lot of exercise and are at a stable weight.
+Adults aged between 18-75 with a fatty liver who drink a moderate amount of alcohol, do not do a lot of exercise and are at a stable weight

 What does the study involve?

 Participants are randomly allocated into one of two groups.
 Those in group 1 (intervention group) undergo 12 weeks of supervised exercise.
 Those in group 2 (control group) do not attend any exercise sessions.
-Both groups of participants go to the research facility 5 times throughout the 12 week exercise period, in which the amount of fat in the liver is measured (using a magnetic resonance scanner) and blood tests are taken to check for liver injury and inflammation.
+Both groups of participants go to the research facility 5 times throughout the 12-week exercise period, in which the amount of fat in the liver is measured using an MRI scan and blood tests are carried out to check for liver injury and inflammation.

 What are the possible benefits and risks of participating?